dikyardiyanto17/mediasoup-nodejs/README.md

 - Adding chat feature
 - Adjusting controller button in room
 - Adjusting input in lobby
+### 0.2.4
+- Form autocomplete off in message text
+- Optimizing delete element user when they leave
+- Custom button for mobile
+- Fixed bug when participants leave at the same time
+- Updating for mobile display
+- Remove configuration for screensharing video

 ## Note
 ### Testing (9-15-2023) (v-0.1.2)